Vision-based Multi-future Trajectory Prediction: A Survey: Future Directions

+Many other domains are facing the multi-solution problem: given the observed condition, there can be multiple plausible solutions.
+All these domains have similar goals with MTP, where the generated samples should be diverse, acceptable to humans and explainable/controllable.
+Therefore, techniques in these fields can be shared.

+\textbf{Other Time-series Topics.} Some topics such as text, music or video-related problems also address diverse predictions.
+For example, in Neural Machine Translation, \cite{nas-nmt} finds that one sentence may have multiple plausible target translations, which causes the non-autoregressive model to alternatively provide words from two translated sentences.
+Also, diverse captioning tasks are proposed to solve multi-solution problems in image captions. \cite{grouptalk} suggests that different people can have different understandings of images and that generating appropriate, diverse, and high-quality descriptions of images is important for image captioning. \cite{metrics-diverse-captioning} proposes advanced evaluation metrics for the diversity of generated captions.

-\paragraph{Urban-wide MTP} Current MTP focuses on the future movement over short distances.
+\textbf{Urban-wide MTP.} Current MTP methods focus on the future movement over small scales, e.g., in a street.
 However, we believe it can be extended to an urban-wide location prediction: \textit{human mobility prediction} (HMP), which is to predict the next place-of-interest (POI) based on previous locations and rich context information such as the semantics of locations.
-HMP is naturally multimodal since multiple POIs are acceptable with different uncertainties and hence the advances in MTP can be applied on it as well.
-Besides, MobTCast \citep{mobtcast} uses DTP to enhance the geographical contextual for HMP.
+HMP is naturally multi-future since multiple POIs are acceptable with different uncertainties and hence the advances in MTP can be applied on it as well.
+Besides, MobTCast \cite{mobtcast} uses STP to enhance the geographical context for HMP.
 Therefore, we believe that MTP can be an even stronger auxiliary task to consider the uncertainty of future POIs.

+\textbf{Human Behaviour Recognition.} This task is also called action or motion prediction.
+Unlike trajectory prediction that focuses on the human movements on the road only, it predicts human action labels and future actions given the past video frames \cite{human-activity-prediction, prediction-cgan} or skeletons \cite{lgn-action}.
+To extract reliable latent features for future predictions, some methods \cite{lgn-action, prediction-cgan} apply advanced generative losses, although a single prediction is provided.
+A recent study DearNet \cite{dear-net} tackles uncertainty and diversity in this task.
+It estimates multiple action labels and conditionally generates multiple future skeletons.
+We note that some methods also predict action labels and multiple future trajectories \cite{action-contrastive-learning, titan}.
+Therefore, we believe that MTP can provide inspirations to future studies for this task.

+\textbf{MTP for Non-human Objects.} We suggest that MTP can also be used for motions of objects other than humans since there are complex factors that can change the trajectories.
+For example, Kapoor \textit{et al.} \cite{cyclone-tp} use variation RNN to model the uncertainty for cyclones, while C{\'\i}fka \textit{et al.} \cite{animal-tp} time-wisely model the uncertainty of the animal motions using Transformer, similar to the recurrent-based framework.